-Application Surface of onditions
+Application Surface conditions

 Dry Wet

+Ramp not steeper than 1:8 P4 or R10 P5 or R12

 Tread surface P3 or R10 P4 or R11

-Nosing strip P3 P4
+Nosing or landing edge strip P3 P4

-To determine the appropriate surface of a tread, it is necessary to determine the likely conditions the tread will be subject to over the life of the building.
-This can either be dry, wet or both.
+- To determine the appropriate surface of a tread or the floor surface of a ramp, it is necessary to determine the likely conditions the tread or ramp will be subject to over the life of the building.
+This can be either dry, wet or both.
 A dry surface is one that is not normally wet or likely to be made wet other than by an accidental spill.

-A wet surface is one that is normally wet or likely to be made wet, including areas exposed to weather.
+A wet surface is one that is normally wet or likely to be made wet, including areas exposed to the weather. - Under 3.9.1.4(a) stair treads must have a surface or nosing strip which minimises the risk of people slipping and injuring themselves.
+In each case the surface or nosing must have a slip-resistance classification when tested in accordance with AS 4586.
+There are two tests (the Wet Pendulum Test or the Oil-Wet Inclining Platform Test) and two conditions (dry or wet) to be considered. - Under 3.9.1.4(b) the floor surface of a ramp must be slip-resistant to minimise the risk of people slipping and injuring themselves.
+The surface must have a slip-resistance classification when tested in accordance with AS 4586.

+3.9.1.5 Landings

-(h) Landings must-
+Landings must-

-- (i) be not less than 750 mm long and where this involves a change in direction, the length is measured 500 mm from the inside edge of the landing (see Figure 3.9.1.5, Diagram a); and - (ii) have a gradient not steeper than 1:50; and - (iii) be provided where the sill of a threshold of a doorway opens on to a stair that provides a change in floor level or floor to ground level greater than 3 risers or 570 mm (see Figure 3.9.1.5, Diagram b); and - (iv) extend across the full width of a doorway.
+- (a) be not less than 750 mm long and where this involves a change in direction, the length is measured 500 mm from the inside edge of the landing (see Figure 3.9.1.3, Diagram a); and - (b) have a gradient not steeper than 1:50; and - (c) be provided where the sill of a threshold of a doorway opens onto a stairway or ramp that provides a change in floor level or floor to ground level greater than 3 risers or 570 mm (see Figure 3.9.1.3, Diagram b); and - (d) extend across the full width of a doorway; and - (e) in the case of a stairway serving only non-habitable rooms, such as attics, storerooms and the like that are not used on a regular or daily basis, the requirements of (a) may be substituted with a minimum length of landing being not less than 600 mm long.